Nethereum/Nethereum/docs/index.md

 PM > Install-Package Nethereum.Portable -Pre
 ```

-Another quick start option if targetting netstardad 1.2 is use the Web3 package, which the top level package that includes all the dependencies.
+Another option (if targetting netstardad 1.2) is to use the Nethereum.Web3 package.
+This top level package include all the dependencies for RPC, ABI and Hex.

 If you have issues intalling the packages make sure you have a reference to System.Runtime specific to your environment.

 ```